 2. One-page CV example for students

 This one-page CV for students features an applicant’s most essential background information in a clearly defined order recruiters will easily understand:

 When you have work experience, write your CV to emphasise your achievements to attract a hiring manager’s eye.
 This one-page CV for professionals does just that, using data to emphasise accomplishments throughout a work experience section that dominates the page:

 Making a CV that fits on one page is useful for certain types of job applicants, including:

 - new graduates applying for entry-level roles

-Additionally, this CV format can also work for candidates with less than 5 years of experience.
-However, if you have more than 5 years of experience, this CV might not provide enough detail to effectively showcase your skills and experience as they’re required in the UK.
+Additionally, this CV format can also work if you have less than 5 years of experience.
+But if you have more than 5 years of experience, this type of CV might not provide enough detail to effectively showcase your skills and experience.

 How to write a one-page CV

 Here are four tips to help you write a succinct yet impressive one-page CV:

 When writing a CV with one page, choose a simple CV template without graphics or overly elaborate designs that distract from the content or take up valuable space.